Kushalbaj/tmx-rate-bulk-upload/README.md

 A Python tool specifically designed for **TMX customers** to bulk upload customer and driver rates to the TMX/PortPro API.
 This tool processes CSV files containing zipcode and linehaul data, groups them by rate amount, and creates charge templates and rate records via the PortPro API.

-> **Note**: This upload tool is specifically used for TMX customers to manage and upload their rate data efficiently.

 ## Features